Norman L. Biggs: Mathematics

 In 2002, Biggs wrote the second edition of Discrete Mathematics breaking down a wide range of topics into a clear and organised style.
 Biggs organised the book into four major sections; The Language of Mathematics, Techniques, Algorithms and Graphs, and Algebraic Methods.
 This book was an accumulation of Discrete Mathematics, first edition, textbook published in 1985 which dealt with calculations involving a finite number of steps rather than limiting processes.
 The second edition added nine new introductory chapters; Fundamental language of mathematicians, statements and proofs, the logical framework, sets and functions, and number system.
 This book stresses the significance of simple logical reasoning, shown by the exercises and examples given in the book.
 Each chapter contains modelled solutions, examples, exercises including hints and answers.

 Algebraic Graph Theory

 In 1974, Biggs published Algebraic Graph Theory which articulates properties of graphs in algebraic terms, then works out theorems regarding them.
 In the first section, he tackles the applications of linear algebra and matrix theory; algebraic constructions such as adjacency matrix and the incidence matrix and their applications are discussed in depth.
-Next, there is and wide-ranging description of the theory of chromatic polynomials.
+Next, there is a wide-ranging description of the theory of chromatic polynomials.
 The last section discusses symmetry and regularity properties.
 Biggs makes important connections with other branches of algebraic combinatorics and group theory.